TharunMula/Tharun-Portfolio/README.md

 # Tharun Mula – Data Analyst Portfolio

 ## About
-I am a **Data Analyst** with hands-on experience in **data analytics, business intelligence, and dashboard development**.
+Hi, I'm Tharun Mula!
+I have a **Data Analyst** with hands-on experience in **data analytics, business intelligence, and dashboard development**.
 I am a **Certified Tableau Data Analyst** with professional exposure gained through a data analytics internship at **Fortray Global Services Ltd**.

 I have a strong technical foundation in **Python, SQL, Tableau, Excel, and Power BI**, supported by a background in **software development and enterprise applications**.
 My work focuses on transforming complex datasets into clear insights that support **data-driven decision-making**.